 Once inside the fairgrounds, visitors with disabilities want to fully experience all that the fair has to offer – exhibitions, programs, shops, special events, publications, and videos.
 The following are examples of typical fair program maintenance issues.

-• If the fair advertises a TTY number for information, staff and volunteers need to know how to correctly answer and use the equipment.
-They should also know about the telephone relay system for people who are deaf, hard of hearing, or have speech disabilities and be prepared to use it correctly.
+Staff and volunteers should know about the telephone relay system for people who are deaf, hard of hearing, or have speech disabilities and be prepared to use it correctly.

 Maintaining Access To and Within Individual Booths - Three Priorities